lancatlin/wancat.cc/content/post/mdsh/index.en.md

 That's why I made [**mdsh**](https://github.com/lancatlin/mdsh), a markdown template engine written in Go, which allows you to **execute shell scripts within Markdown**.
 It allows you to use Go's template syntax in markdown, and puts the execution results in the generated output.

+You can download it from the [release page](https://github.com/lancatlin/mdsh/releases).
+Once you downloaded ant decompressed it, you can put the `mdsh` binary to some place in your `$PATH`.
+On Linux, for example, you can put it under `/usr/loca/bin` via:

+    sudo cp mdsh /usr/local/bin

-You can install it with Go CLI:
+You can also install it with Go CLI:

     go install github.com/lancatlin/mdsh@latest

+This will put it into `$GOPATH/bin` (usually `$HOME/go/bin`)

 ## The First Template